tjkSec/Syntacks/README.md

 - [ ] More customization
 - [ ] Optimization

+# Issues to be fixed
+- [ ] Html tags break as using dangerouslySetInnerHTML to add the span element around regExp
+- [ ] No number support as changing the colors of numerical values with a regExp breaks as using dangerouslySetInnerHTML to add the span element around regExp

 # Current Themes
 Again demonstrated here, but here is a complete list.
 - default(def)